lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To make text superscript press the button with A :sup:`B`.
 To make text subscript press the button that is an A :sub:`B`.

-If you want text in a text box that can be moved with the mouse press the button that looks like a T with a box around it or :menuselection:`Insert --> Text box`.
+If you want text in a text box that can be moved with the mouse press the button that looks like a :guilabel:`T with a box around it` or :menuselection:`Insert --> Text box`.
 To insert a hyperlink press :kbd:`Control + K` or :menuselection:`Insert --> Hyperlink`.

 .. image:: libreoffice_writer.png